YaoXinZhi/PheSeq/README.md

 ### Data Collection
 The **HeterogeneousData** folder contains both **Embedding data** and **p-value data** for three diseases.

 The text data in **HeterogeneousData/EmbeddingData/TextData** are downloaded from PubTator (https://www.ncbi.nlm.nih.gov/research/pubtator/).
-In the case when ones would like to collect all literature data related to an interested disease, please search the disease name in PubTator database and download all the Json/PubTator/BioC files.
+In the case when ones would like to collect all literature data related to an interest disease, please search the disease name in PubTator database and download all the Json/PubTator/BioC files.

 The graph embedding **HeterogeneousData/EmbeddingData/GraphData** are downloaded from BioNEV (https://github.com/xiangyue9607/BioNEV).